johanboiwe/BML/INSTALL.md

 # Running the Tests

 BML contains functional and stress tests covering the supported matrix types and operations.
+The tests demands around 1 gb of free ram.

 The test programs are: